andriescoetsee/Docs/README.md

 ### [Kaggle: My first competition](https://kaggle.com/)
 ![](/images/kaggle_2.png)
-* I would like to use a simple algorithm and try out Kaggle's platform to make a competition submission.
+* I'm using a simple ML algorithm to try out Kaggle's competition platform.
 * This is still WIP......watch this space....